Programs and Services

-Child and Adolescent Mental Health promotes psychological, social and emotional development through individual and family counseling and linkage with psychiatric services.
-Services help children and adolescents address problems that interfere with daily functioning and school performance.
+Behavioral Health promotes psychological, social and emotional development through individual and family counseling and linkage with psychiatric services.
+Services help clients across the lifespan address problems that interfere with daily functioning.

 Counseling Services are provided for all ages and build on individual and family strengths, desire and capacity for change while addressing emotional, behavioral and life stress challenges.
 General counseling services at Evanston/Skokie are offered for adults.

 Family Support and Prevention helps families develop the tools they need to effectively parent their children and enhance family functioning.
 The program focuses on families with multiple problems, helping them address core issues that impact child and family functioning.
 Services include counseling and case management.
 This home-based program is free of charge and is funded by the Mental Health Board of the City of Evanston.

 Parenting Fundamentals gives parents tools to help their children live fulfilling, productive lives.
 This evidence-based course includes comprehensive support to empower parents to prevent child abuse, improve school performance, and strengthen their families.